jlevy/kash/README.md

 - `workspace` shows or selects or creates a new workspace.
-  Initially you work in the default global workspace (typically at `~/Kash/workspace`) but for more real work you'll want to create a workspace, which is a directory to hold the files you are working with.
+  Initially you work in the default global workspace (typically at `~/Kash/workspace`) but for more real work you’ll want to create a workspace, which is a directory to hold the files you are working with.

 - `select` shows or sets selections, which are the set of files the next command will